konatasick/scripts-gen/README.md

       --comment TOKEN   The token placed in the template file that treats the rest of the line, which will be removed in the scripts, as a comment. (default: ###)
-      --delete          Delete the contents in the destination folder.
+      --delete          Delete the contents in the destination folder before creation. (default: False)

 Also, there are some built-in template identifiers for the components of the script names (see `example/template.txt`):